Premier Election Solutions: Security and concealment issues

 On October 30, 2006, researchers from the University of Connecticut demonstrated new vulnerabilities in Diebold AccuVote-OS optical scan voting terminal.
 The system can be compromised even if its removable memory card is sealed in place.

 On September 13, 2006, Director of the Center for Information and Technology Policy at Princeton University, Professor Edward Felten, and graduate students Ariel Feldman and Alex Halderman discovered severe security flaws in a Diebold AccuVote-TS voting machine.
 Their findings claimed, "Malicious software running on a single voting machine can steal votes with little if any risk of detection.
 The malicious software can modify all of the records, audit logs, and counters kept by the voting machine, so that even careful forensic examination of these records will find nothing amiss."

-On November 2, 2006, HBO premiered a documentary entitled "Hacking Democracy", concerning the vulnerability of electronic voting machines (primarily Diebold) to hacking and inaccurate vote totals.
+On November 2, 2006, HBO premiered Hacking Democracy, a documentary about the vulnerability of electronic voting machines (primarily Diebold) to hacking and inaccurate vote totals.
 The company argued that the film was factually inaccurate and urged HBO to air a disclaimer explaining that it had not verified any of the claims.
 However, corroboration and validation for the exploits shown in Hacking Democracy was published in a report for the state of California (see above).

 In January 2007, a photo of the key used to open Diebold voting machines was posted in the company's website.
 It was found possible to duplicate the key based on the photo.
 The key unlocks a compartment which contains a removable memory card, leaving the machine vulnerable to tampering.

 A report commissioned by Ohio's top elections official on December 15, 2007, found that all five voting systems used in Ohio (made by Elections Systems and Software; Premier Election Solutions (formerly Diebold Election Systems); and Hart InterCivic) have critical flaws that could undermine the integrity of the 2008 general election.

 On July 17, 2008, Stephen Spoonamore made the claim that he had "fresh evidence regarding election fraud on Diebold electronic voting machines during the 2002 Georgia gubernatorial and senatorial elections."
 Spoonamore is "the founder and until recently the CEO of Cybrinth LLC, an information technology policy and security firm that serves Fortune 100 companies."
 He claims that Diebold Election Systems Inc. COO Bob Urosevich personally installed a computer patch on voting machines in two counties in Georgia, and that the patch did not fix the problem it was supposed to fix.
 Reports have indicated that then Georgia Secretary of State Cathy Cox did not know the patch was installed until after the election.